Victorian Public Service Salary Scales 2025–2026

 • VPS Enterprise Agreement 2024 operational until April 2028

-See how VIC salaries compare with other Australian jurisdictions:
+See how VIC salaries compare with other Australian public service jurisdictions: